 Remove the Legs

 Grab your knife and pick a leg.
-Gently slice through the skin between the leg joint and the body, while simultaneously pulling the leg away from the carcass.
+Gently slice through the skin between the leg joint and the body while simultaneously pulling the leg away from the carcass.
 As you pull, you'll see the natural seam between the leg and the body open up.
 That seam will guide your knife right around the thigh bone until it pops right out.
 Note that you're not cutting through the joint, you're just popping it out and using your knife to cut through the skin and connective tissue.
-Repeat with the other leg and set the legs aside for the time being.
+Repeat with the other leg and set the legs aside.

-The breasts are going to take up a lot of space on your platter, so you'll want to platter them first and then arrange the drumsticks and dark meat around them.
-But before tackling the breasts, we're going to remove the wishbone.Continue to 5 of 9 below.
+Note that the breasts are going to take up a lot of space on your platter, so you'll want to platter them first and then arrange the drumsticks and dark meat around them.

 Remove the Wishbone

-To be clear, you can definitely carve the breasts without removing the wishbone.
-But you can't make a wish without the wishbone, and it's easy enough to remove it, so you might as well.
+You can carve the breasts without removing the wishbone, but then you won't be able to make a wish.
 Some cooks like to remove it before cooking the bird, but for wish-making (as well as food safety) purposes, you want it to be cooked, not raw.

-Turn the bird so the neck is facing you.
+If you'd like to remove the wishbone, turn the bird so the neck is facing you.
 Cut an upside-down V in the flap of skin covering the neck cavity, then reach in with your fingers and pull out the wishbone.
-It'll be situated in just the same position as your upside-down V.Continue to 6 of 9 below.
+It'll be situated in the same position as your upside-down V.Continue to 5 of 8 below.

 Remove and Carve the Breasts

 Locate the breastbone running down the middle of the carcass.
-It's also called a "keelbone" because it's shaped like the keel of a boat.
-Slice through the skin just to the side of the keelbone and continue slicing downward, hewing close to the breastbone while pulling the entire breast away with your other hand.
+It's also called a "keel bone" because it's shaped like the keel of a boat.
+Slice through the skin just to one side of the keel bone and continue slicing downward, cutting close to the breastbone while pulling the entire breast away with your other hand.

-The breast is a massive piece of meat, and it extends all the way down to the wing joint.
-Keep cutting and pulling away until you've removed the whole breast, with the skin still intact, in one piece.
+The breast is a massive piece of meat that extends all the way down to the wing joint.
+Keep cutting and pulling away until you've removed the whole breast with the skin still intact.

 Note: When we refer to the "grain" of a piece of meat or poultry, we're talking about the long strands of muscle fibers that run this way and that throughout the meat.
-Slicing against (or across) these strands shortens the muscle fibers, making them easier to chew (i.e. more tender).Continue to 7 of 9 below.
+Slicing against (or across) these strands shortens the muscle fibers, making them more tender and easy to chew.

 Debone and Carve the Thighs

 Position the thigh skin-side down on the cutting board.
-Using the tip of your knife, cut away the meat along one side of the thigh bone, then roll the bone the other way and cut along the other side of it.
-You should now be able to remove the thigh bone (save for making stock) while leaving the thigh muscle intact and the skin still attached.
-Good job!
+Using the tip of your knife, cut away the meat along one side of the thigh bone, then roll the bone the other way and cut along the other side.
+You should now be able to remove the thigh bone (set aside for making stock) while leaving the thigh muscle intact and the skin still attached.

 Remove the Wings and Separate Them

-We save the wings for last because up to now, they've been helping to stabilize the carcass on your cutting board.
+The wings are saved for last because they've been helping to stabilize the carcass on the cutting board.
 You can probably just pull them off, but use your knife to cut around any skin or meat.
-The wing consists of three sections: the pointy wing tip, the "flat" or "wingette," and the drumette, so called because it looks like a miniature drumstick.
-You can remove the wing tip (save it for making stock), then separate the drumette from the wing flat and arrange them on your platter.
+The wing consists of three sections: the pointy wing tip—the flat or "wingette"—and the "drumette," so called because it looks like a miniature drumstick.
+You can remove the wing tip (save it for making stock), then separate the drumette from the wingette and arrange them on your platter.
 Repeat with the other wing.